Screenshot API Sign API Key

 To sign a token, you need the following information:

-2. The website URL and query string parameters to take a screenshot
+2. The website URL and query string parameters for the screenshot.

-Step 1 – Build the URL query string
+Step 1 - Build the URL Query String

-In the following example, let's say we'd like to:
+For example, let's say you want to:

-1. Take a full-page screenshot (fullpage=true)
+1. Take a full-page screenshot (fullpage=true).

-2. Take the screenshot from the Australia East region (region=australia-east)
+2. Take the screenshot from the Australia East region (region=australia-east).

-3. Cache the screenshot for 1 day, which is 86400 seconds (ttl=86400)
+3. Cache the screenshot for 1 day, which is 86400 seconds (ttl=86400).

-4. Take a screenshot of google.com.au (url=google.com.au)
+4. Take a screenshot of google.com.au (url=google.com.au).

 The query string to sign is: fullpage=true&region=australia-east&ttl=86400&url=google.com.au

-Step 2 – Sign the URL query string to get a token
+Step 2 - Sign the URL Query String to Get a Token

-Use the signed token languages section to programmatically sign a token.
+Refer to the signed token languages section to programmatically sign a token.

 Your Secret API key is located on the API Keys page.

-Step 3 – Combine the URL query string, public key and token
+Step 3 - Combine the URL Query String, Public Key, and Token

 Your Base64 encoded HMAC SHA256 token generated in the previous step.